Swachhatowa/codes/Spam Detection/README.md

 - Classification Report
 - Accuracy

-   ** For more details and the python code is available in the Python notebook.
+    ** All the analysis is done based on the data available.
+Kindly reach out to me on any questions @email:s.goswami2323@gmail.com